-Within the RDN's Emergency Services department, adopting a guide to emergency service levels in relation to wildfire danger can help prioritize limited departmental resources during fire season.
+Within the RDN's Emergency Services department, adopting a guide to emergency preparedness levels in relation to wildfire danger can help prioritize limited departmental resources during fire season.
 This guide will associate RDN staffing and activities with the levels of fire danger, with more action to prepare for wildfire being appropriate whenever fire danger rises above low.
 Fire danger can be monitored daily on the BC Wildfire Service (BCWS) website.
-Developing an appropriate guide to Community Wildfire Response Condition Level is beyond the scope of this Community Wildfire Resiliency Plan, but the RDN can work towards implementing a level of service based on the example below, adapted from the BCWS's example.
+Developing an appropriate guide to Community Wildfire Response Condition Level has not been undertaken as part of this Community Wildfire Resiliency Plan, but the RDN can work towards implementing a level of service based on the example below, adapted from the BCWS's guidance.